You have no items in your shopping cart.

 (13 customer reviews)

-The Léoville Las Cases estate comes from one of the oldest lineages of Medoc owners, around the village of Saint-Julien-Beychevelle.
+The Léoville Las Cases estate comes from one of the oldest lines of Médoc owners, around the village of Saint-Julien-Beychevelle.
 Like its cousins Château Léoville Barton and Château Léoville Poyferré, the estate is classified as a Second Growth in the official 1855 classification of Bordeaux wines.
-Planted with a majority of Cabernet Sauvignon and conducted in sustainable agriculture, the estate produces wines with an international reputation.
+Planted predominantly with Cabernet Sauvignon and managed using sustainable agriculture, the estate produces wines of international renown.
 Find out more

 24